lsr0/sup3/README.md

 ## Usage goal
 * CI and other minimal environments where pulling in python or building dependencies might be undesirable
 * Eventually, as a consistent, reliable, fast and fun S3 tool for interactive use

+## Design
+* Act as much as possible like existing unix commands (e.g. cp, ls, cat)
+* Progress reporting by default where it makes sense (e.g. cp, down, up)

 ## Features